cmjcharlton/minimalmarkers/README.md

    from the markers within a `Patterns` object.
 * `find_best_patterns` : Find the minimal set of best markers from the passed `Patterns` object that would give the best possible score.
+* `get_unresolved` : Return the names of the varieties that cannot be resolved based on the set of best patterns returned by `find_best_patterns`.
 * `convert_vcf_to_genotypes` : Convert an input file in VCF format into Genotypes format.